 Like many garden parks, the Bellevue Botanical Garden is worth checking out more than once a year, with blooming flowers, changing leaves and plenty of wildlife passing through.
 We know we’ll be back soon for another visit.
 Maybe next time, the Hobbit will have made his way back.

 Know Before You Go

 - The Copper Kettle Coffee Bar serves sandwiches, snacks, coffee, tea, juices and treats.
-Food is available for takeout.
-You can picnic at benches located around the park or bring a blanket to spread out on the grass in front of the cafe.
+Food is available for dine-in or takeout.
+You can picnic at benches located around the park.
+Bring a blanket to spread out on the grass in front of the cafe.
+Closed on Tuesdays.

 - Supervise children and stay on pathways and lawns at all times.